 Favors Exchanged by the Fae Nobility

 Each Spring when the Piskies shed their wings, young nobles collect them to use in crafting wondrous gifts for whomever they fancied at the moment.
-Some among the Unseelie did not always wait for the Piskies to shed their wings...
+However, some among the Unseelie didn't always wait for the Piskies to shed their wings...